Residential Real Estate

 In some instances, buyers and sellers are already matched up and have agreed on some of the terms.

 As your legal advisors, we can draft the offer to purchase and negotiate the remaining details with the other party or their lawyer, on your behalf.
-Whether you are using a Realtor or not, if something is important to you, make sure you include it in the written offer!

 Once your offer to purchase is accepted, you should contact our office as quickly as possible to ensure we have a copy of the offer.
 We also need to ensure we have your contact information accurately recorded in our files.